-The normal planning approval process should take around 8 weeks if there is no contensious element to the proposals.
-However if there are issues and it goes to committee then you can potentially add another 8 weeks to the process.
+The normal planning approval process should take around 8 weeks if there is no contentious element to the proposals.
+However, if there are issues and it goes to committee then you can potentially add another 8 weeks to the process.

 Planning Committee Hearing